ethpandaops/ethereum-helm-charts/charts/panda-chat/README.md

-Per-user identity is also propagated to the agent: the Open-WebUI image (`ethpandaops/open-webui-cf`) forwards `Cf-Access-Jwt-Assertion` upstream so Hermes sees the individual user (per-user auth on downstream resources + Langfuse attribution).
+Per-user identity is also propagated to the agent: the Open-WebUI image (`ethpandaops/open-webui-cf`) forwards `Cf-Access-Jwt-Assertion` upstream so Hermes can attribute traffic to the individual user (Langfuse `user_id`, `X-Panda-On-Behalf-Of` audit header).
+Authentication to panda-proxy itself is always the bot service account.
 On devnets the bal-devnets ansible template wires the trusted-header config from a single toggle — see `chat.yaml.j2`.

 ## Image